-The Coronavirus pandemic has changed a lot of things in our daily life but one enduring legacy will be our relationship with work.
+The pandemic changed a lot of things in our daily life but one enduring legacy will be our relationship with work.

 When I was a kid, I was taught that the way towards prosperity was through work.
 I go to school, get good grades, get into a good college, graduate, and then start working for a good company.
 I might switch companies but the expectation is that I’d get promotions and raises, move my way up the ladder, and the company would support me.

-The Great Recession changed that calculus for a lot of Americans.
-I believe the Coronavirus pandemic will set that change in stone.
+The Great Recession also changed that calculus for a lot of Americans.
+I believe the pandemic will set that change in stone.

 There are plenty of good companies where you can have a very long career.
 I know half a dozen people who started working at Northrop Grumman the same year I did (2003) and are still there.
 I know many who left for other companies but I don’t know a single person who was laid off.
 It’s still possible to work somewhere your entire career – but it’s rare.